 Rouble recovers from two-month low vs dollar, Fed meeting in focus

-MOSCOW, July 29 (Reuters) - The Russian rouble firmed against a weakened U.S. dollar on Wednesday, recovering from the two-month low it hit in the previous session as investors awaited the U.S. Federal Reserve's monetary policy decision.
+MOSCOW, July 29 (Reuters) - The Russian rouble firmed against a weakened U.S. dollar on Wednesday, recovering from the two-month low it hit in the previous session as investors awaited a monetary policy decision from the U.S. Federal Reserve.

-The Federal Reserve later on Wednesday is expected reiterate its dovish stance and could signal a move towards an average inflation target, which would allow rates to stay lower for longer.
+The Federal Reserve is expected to reiterate its dovish policy stance later on Wednesday and could signal a move towards an average inflation target, which would allow rates to stay lower for longer.

-The rouble received a slight boost from oil prices, which climbed on Wednesday after a surprise drop in U.S. crude inventories offset concerns about the recovery of fuel demand as some U.S. states reported record daily increases in COVID-19 infections.
+The rouble received a boost from oil prices, which rose after a surprise drop in U.S. crude inventories.
+Concerns about the recovery of fuel demand, however, capped gains as some U.S. states reported record daily increases in COVID-19 infections.

-Russia's finance ministry is also set to auction two series of OFZ treasury bonds maturing in 2026 and 2025, setting the overall amount on offer for the five-year bond at 30 billion roubles ($414 million).
+Russia's finance ministry auctioned two series of OFZ treasury bonds maturing in 2026 and 2025, setting the overall amount on offer for the five-year bond at 30 billion roubles ($414 million).

+It said it had sold a combined total of 27.75 billion roubles in bonds and that demand had reached 211.6 billion roubles.

 Demand for these bonds, which has been stable among foreign investors in recent months, serves as a gauge of global market sentiment towards Russian assets.